vaceksimon/keycloak-fedcm/README.md

 1. Download the `http-server` package
     - `npm install`
+2. Create an alias for the http-server executable
+   - `alias http-server/node_modules/http-server/bin/http-server`
-2. Run the server.
+3. Run the server.
 Other ports than `8080` can be used, but it requires reconfiguring Keycloak, as described below.
     - `http-server ./src/client-demo/ -p 8080`

 #### Running Keycloak